-Learn why traditional VMS platforms hit a 500-camera ceiling and how a native C++17 architecture with a proprietary asynchronous I/O engine enables 5,000+ streams per node at sub-500ms latency.
+Why traditional VMS platforms hit a 500-camera ceiling and how a purpose-built architecture enables 5,000+ streams per node.

 Every traditional Video Management Software platform eventually encounters an architectural bottleneck, typically manifesting around the 200 to 500-camera mark per server.
 Beyond this threshold, performance degrades sharply: CPU usage spikes to maximum capacity, latency increases from imperceptible milliseconds to noticeable seconds, and video streams begin to drop.
 This isn't a hardware limitation that can be solved by simply adding more powerful processors or memory.